 This is what happens when we read about this in other countries.

-Um this is some people have described it to me as a white coup.
+This is some people have described it to me as a white coup.

-We really have to look at who the players were, how they were involved, and just like Greg said, it's absolutely preposterous that an FBI director has uh memory lapse as large as Comey's has been, and also other people that were involved in the same situation, same memory lapses, the American people aren't going to buy it, and I don't believe they're gonna stand for it.
+And just like Greg said, it's absolutely preposterous that an FBI director has a memory lapse as large as Comey's has been and also other people that were involved in the same situation, same memory lapses.

-Hillary, she's not in in jail like Paul Manafort 23 hours a day in isolation, although he's now being moved.
+Hillary, she's not in jail like Paul Manafort 23 hours a day in isolation, although he's now being moved.

 Well, they're used to dealing with spies and this and that.

-I mean, I thought that was you know what?
+I mean, I thought that was, you know what?

 He's not convicted of anything.